dezswap/docs/content/en/docs/integration/sdk/transaction.md

 ### sign

 Sign a transaction without broadcasting.
+Use this when you need to inspect or store the signed transaction before sending it to the network.

 ```typescript
 const signed = await signingClient.sign({